Jubilee Pocket

 Jubilee Pocket ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Jubilee Pocket showed lower cultural diversity, with 82.1% citizens, 78.7% born in Australia, and 93.5% speaking English only at home.
-Christianity was the dominant religion, accounting for 35.0%.
-The 'Other' category was slightly overrepresented at 0.9%, compared to 0.6% regionally.
+Jubilee Pocket showed cultural diversity below average levels, with 82.1% citizens, 78.7% born in Australia, and 93.5% speaking English only at home.
+Christianity was the predominant religion, comprising 35.0%.
+The 'Other' category was overrepresented at 0.9%, compared to 0.6% regionally.

 Frequently Asked Questions - Diversity

-What is the level of cultural diversity in Jubilee Pocket?
+What is the level of cultural diversity in the suburb of Jubilee Pocket?

 Jubilee Pocket was found to be below average in terms of cultural diversity, with 82.1% of its population being citizens, 78.7% born in Australia, and 93.5% speaking English only at home.

-What is the most common religion in Jubilee Pocket?
+What is the most common religion in the suburb of Jubilee Pocket?

 The main religion in Jubilee Pocket was found to be Christianity, which makes up 35.0% of people in Jubilee Pocket.
 However, the most apparent overrepresentation was in Other, which comprises 0.9% of the population, compared to 0.6% across Rest of Qld.

-What are the top countries of origin in Jubilee Pocket?
+What are the top countries of origin in the suburb of Jubilee Pocket?

 In terms of ancestry (country of birth of parents), the top three represented groups in Jubilee Pocket are English, comprising 34.8% of the population, Australian, comprising 26.0% of the population, and Scottish, comprising 7.7% of the population.
 Additionally, there are notable divergences in the representation of certain other ethnic groups: New Zealand is notably overrepresented at 1.2% of Jubilee Pocket (vs 1.1% regionally), French at 0.8% (vs 0.6%) and Hungarian at 0.4% (vs 0.2%).